Visyond/website-hugo/site/content/product-tour/product-tour.md

           Run Autoanalysis with a single click
     benefitsList3:
       - text: >-
-          Remove 'human bottlenecks' - every stakeholder can easily self-serve with a few clicks instead of waiting for the 'spreadsheet guru'
+          Collaborators can easily self-serve on analysis instead of waiting for the 'spreadsheet guru'
       - text: >-
-          Carry out, in seconds or minutes, tasks that take now hours or days of error-prone manual setups
+          In minutes, complete analyses that now take hours of error-prone manual setups
-      - text: >-
-           Reduce costly accidental errors
-      - text: >-
-           Make more accurate decisions, faster
     image: /img/product-tour/Step2n.png
     subtitle: '0-5 min'
     title: 'Automate Analytics with One Click'